Working with OneSchool Global

 The Global School

 As a school, OneSchool is unique in terms of its global scale.
-While you might be a teacher at a school in any one of the five regions, globally you are connected to over 2,500 teaching professionals who are your peers across the world.
+While you might be a teacher at a school in any one of the five regions, globally you are connected to over 2,500 educators and professionals who are your peers across the world.

 We have a focus on recruiting and retaining quality teachers and offer competitive remuneration, good student discipline, proven academic performance, and relatively small class sizes.